 Get one engraved and you will never be forgotten by the fisherman (or woman) in your life.

-This new watch from Casio has so many features that I have just picked out a few of the most important ones.
+The Pro Trek from Casio has so many features that I have just picked out a few of the most important ones.
 It must be one of the most complete watches for anyone who enjoys spending time outdoors and is aimed more at hikers and climbers perhaps than fishermen.

 - Tide graph for the day.

 - Solar power (on a full charge the watch will work for several months without light).

 - Radio time signals keeps the time displayed absolutely correct.

 - Barometer (with graphs indicating rising or falling pressure).